nir-jas/adonis-url-short/README.md

 # URL Short

 URL Short is a URL shortener web application based on the AdonisJS Framework.
-It is an open-source, easy-to-use but powerful URL shortener.
+It is an open-source and easy-to-use URL shortener.
 It allows you to host your own URL shortener, and gives you many useful features.

 > **Warning: URL Short is still in development**, constantly being optimized and isn't still stable enough to be used in production environments.